Toccata and Fugue in D minor, BWV 565: In film

 The 1950 film Sunset Boulevard used BWV 565 as a joking reference to the horror genre.
 The piece has appeared in many other films, including 20,000 Leagues Under the Sea (1954), in which it is played by Captain Nemo on the organ of the Nautilus, before the submarine's pitiless and apparently unmotivated attack on a ship.
 BWV 565 also appeared in Fellini's 1960 La Dolce Vita.
 The 1962 film adaptation of The Phantom of the Opera used BWV 565 in the suspense and horror sense.
+The tune is also played 1964 comedy-fantasy film 7 Faces of Dr. Lao.
 It is used "without irony and in an apocalyptic spirit updated from its earlier Gothic implications" at the beginning and end of the 1975 dystopian science fiction film Rollerball.
 Shortened to two minutes in length, BWV 565 was used as the introductory theme for the French animation Once Upon a Time...
 Man, in 26 episodes between 1978 and 1981.

 Ennio Morricone took inspiration from the score BWV 565/1 for the 1965 film For a Few Dollars More of Sergio Leone.
 Morricone used the trumpet musical theme "La resa dei conti" ("Sixty Seconds to What?") for the opening baroque mordent of J. S. Bach's Toccata.
 The cowboy shootout with Gian Maria Volonté takes place in a deconsecrated church, turned into a pigsty, where the theme is heard on the organ at full blast.
 According to Miceli (2016), "It is [...] hard to establish what led the composer to quote Bach—perhaps the shared key of D minor led to the idea of the organ, whereas the small church might have at most accommodated nothing more than a run-down harmonium.
 In any case, for a classically trained musician such a glaring reference to one of the most hackneyed commonplaces of Western art music—certainly the most hackneyed within Bach's output (although its authorship has long been disputed)—clashes with the alleged intention of paying homage to the Eisenach maestro."
 In his autobiographical book written with De Rosa (2019), Morricone wrote that, "The death ritual carried out in a church convinced me to use the Bach quotation and the organ.
 Volonté's gestures in that sequence reminded me of some paintings of Rembrandt and Vermeer that Leone was fond of.
 Those artists lived in an epoch close to Bach, and with my music I decided to look at that kind of past."